iomesh/docs/docs/advanced-functions/external-storage.md

     ```

     > **_NOTE_:** `spec.redirector.iscsiVirtualIP` must be the same as the external IP.
 If the external IP is changed, update `spec.redirector.iscsiVirtualIP`.

+3. An optional step.
+To use storage from one more IOMesh cluster, run `kubectl edit` command to set the `spec.redirector.iscsiVirtualIP` field in its YAML file to the external IP of the `iomesh-access` service.

+    Once the changes are saved, the iSCSI redirector pod will automatically restart to apply the modification.

 <!--Out-of-Tree LoadBalancer-->
 In case IOMesh is deployed on bare metal or any cloud environment that does not support Kubernetes `LoadBalancer`, you will need to install `MetallLB` as the default `LocalBalancer` in the Kubernetes cluster.